suncoast-devs/handbook/lessons/js-dom/query-the-dom.md

 change elements, add properties, change the text of an element, or remove an element completely.

-While this is interesting, and often helpful for debugging, it isn't enough to be able to do this from just the developer tools.
+While this is interesting and often helpful for debugging, it isn't enough to be able to do this from just the developer tools.

 We will be writing JavaScript to do this for us, eventually using existing code libraries to help us.